h2oai/h2o-tutorials/tutorials/hive_udf_pojo_template/README.md

 * LOG_CAPLOSS: log of capital losses
 * LOG_WAGP: log of wages or salary

 ## Building the Model in R
 No need to cut and paste code: the complete R script described below is part of this git repository (GBM-example.R).
+### Load the training and test data into H2O
+Since we are playing with a small data set for this example, we will start H2O locally and load the datasets:

+## Building the Model in R
+No need to cut and paste code: the complete R script described below is part of this git repository (GBM-example.R).